Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - Each level-up grants one perk point
 - Dragon and unique boss kills grant one perk point, with a cap of 50 in a playthrough
+- Grand Insight, a potion found as rare loot grants one perk point, with a cap of 20 in a playthrough
 - With default start settings the player starts with 3 free perk points at level 1

 # Difficulty Overhaul